 Because of many things, Bethel is a great place for families with children to consider.
 First of all, many other families with children live here, making Bethel a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Bethel has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bethel’s overall crime rate is lower than average for the country.

-The per capita income in Bethel in 2010 was $41,817, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $167,268 for a family of four.
-However, Bethel contains both very wealthy and poor people as well.
+The per capita income in Bethel in 2010 was $45,171, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
+This equates to an annual income of $180,684 for a family of four.

+Bethel is a somewhat ethnically-diverse town.
 The people who call Bethel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bethel residents report their race to be White, followed by Asian.
-Important ancestries of people in Bethel include Irish, German, English, and Polish.
+Important ancestries of people in Bethel include Italian, Irish, German, English, and Polish.

 The most common language spoken in Bethel is English.
 Other important languages spoken here include Spanish and Portuguese.